Top 5 FAQ’s

 (F)low state: Practising origami can help create a flow experience.
 Flow requires attention, engaging your senses in the present moment and is proven to increase feelings of wellbeing.

-(E)ducation: Femigami has been used by people of all ages to learn about themselves in a fun and accessible way- from parents talking to children about their bodies, to adults exploring topics around their health and wellbeing.
+(E)ducation: Femigami has been used by people of all ages to learn about themselves in a fun and accessible way- from parents talking to their children about bodies and puberty, to adults exploring topics around their physical and mental health.

 (E)njoyment: As humans, we spend a lot of time in 'doing mode' rather than 'being mode'.
 Femigami is about embracing 'human-being', not worrying about the outcome and having fun!